Advertisement

 The table below shows the main parameters of semen that are vital for a thorough evaluation of male fertility and their reference values according to World Health Organization (WHO) guidelines.

-> 2 milliliters
+Semen volume > 2 milliliters

-> 20 million per milliliter
+Sperm concentration > 20 million per milliliter

-> 40 million per ejaculate
+Sperm count > 40 million per ejaculate

-> 15% normal-appearing sperm
+Sperm morphology (appearance) > 15% normal-appearing sperm

-Sperm motility (movement)> 50% progressive motility (moves forward in a straight line)
+Sperm motility (movement) > 50% progressive motility (moves forward in a straight line)

 Normal vs. abnormal sperm

-Share this Term
+Share This Term

 Related Reading